ngocmlem/Curiosity-Marsbot/README.md

 # Curiosity-Marsbot
-The Curioisity Marsbot runs on Mars, operated remotely by programmers on Earth.
+The Curiosity Marsbot runs on Mars, operated remotely by programmers on Earth.
 By sending control codes from a matrix keyboard, the programmer controls the movement of Marbot as follows:

 1b4: Marbot begins to move
 c68: Marbot stands still